 Feedback from the community was reviewed and considered during the planning process.
+A detailed summary for each feeder pattern is included as Exhibit A (pending upload).
 The information in Table 2 provides specific details about feeder patterns listed in groups that impact each other along with changes to each throughout the planning process.